Piyushsaxena123/ai-mock-interview/README.md

 ## ⭐ Want to Contribute? <br/>

-If you’d like to enhance features or report issues, feel free to open a PR or issue! <br/>
+Feel free to contribute or suggest improvements! <br/>
-Don’t forget to ⭐ the repository if you found it useful! <br/>
+If you like **PrepWise**, consider giving the repository a ⭐. <br/>

 ---

 If you want, I can also add:
-✅ A screenshots section
+✅ GIF demo section <br/>
+✅ Installation guide <br/>
-✅ API setup instructions for Vapi + Sipline + Firebase ✅ System architecture diagram
+✅ API keys setup instructions for Vapi, Sipline, Firebase <br/>
 Just tell me!